Israeli military retrieves bodies of six hostages from Gaza

 "The state of Israel will continue to make every effort to return all our hostages - the living and the dead," he said in a statement.

-Most of the hostages in Gaza were seized by Hamas gunmen as they rampaged through communities in southern Israel on Oct.
-7, killing some 1,200 Israelis and foreigners and abducting around 250 as hostages.
-In addition, Hamas was already holding two Israeli citizens who entered Gaza around a decade ago as well as the bodies of two soldiers killed in 2014.
+Apart from the hostages seized on October 7, Hamas already had been holding two Israeli citizens who entered Gaza around a decade ago and the bodies of two soldiers killed in 2014.

-Since Oct.
-7, Israel's military has levelled swathes of the Palestinian enclave, driving nearly all of its 2.3 million people from their homes and killing at least 40,000, according to Palestinian health authorities.
+Since October 7, Israel's military has levelled swathes of the Palestinian enclave, driving nearly all of its 2.3 million people from their homes and killing at least 40,000, according to Palestinian health authorities.
+Israel says it has killed some 17,000 militants since the start of the war.